albert-kevin/DRep/govact/README.md

 I will support these same initiatives once they are presented through a single, coherent budget or
 as individual InfoActions with clear terms, but until then the prudent choice is to preserve treasury clarity and vote NO.

+**gov_action1u9x73kwufaxa70lfy59g4ynwyrcsaxdcd0gxzzmh67s9fxq4j8hqqk2phgh**
+**InfoAction**
+**Rationale for voting YES on the 275 M ADA Cardano Blockchain Ecosystem Budget**
+I am voting YES because this single, on-chain budget translates the broad DRep mandate expressed in Ekklesia—more than 70 % of active stake
+into an executable plan that remains beneath the 300 M ADA Net Change Limit I already endorsed.
+By grouping the thirty-nine proposals that cleared the 50 % support threshold and explicitly asked Intersect to act as administrator,
+we avoid a patchwork of separate withdrawals, reduce deposits that smaller teams cannot afford, and
+give the community one clear point of oversight.
+Each project will still face its own due-diligence, milestone, and
+smart-contract escrow before funds leave the treasury, so low-quality work can be halted without jeopardising the rest.
+Approving the budget now keeps treasury outflows roughly in line with expected inflows, prevents decision-making gridlock, and
+lets builders focus on delivering the 2025 roadmap while DReps retain the right to scrutinise every withdrawal.
+For these reasons, and to maintain momentum under the constitutional process we helped create,
+I support the Intersect aggregate budget.